 - 3.1.
 All clubs and organisations providing Triathlon activities have a responsibility for the safety and welfare of athletes, coaches, volunteers, officials, visitors and others.
 This responsibility applies to all TSA members and affiliated clubs, regardless of their size or structure.
 There is a legal responsibility to ensure that participants are protected from harm whilst taking part in Triathlon.
 This is legally termed as the 'duty of care' and is of paramount importance when dealing with children or adults with a disability. - 3.2.
-In order to fulfil their 'duty of care' TSA, members and affiliated clubs providing coaching activities must: - Take steps to keep participants safe from harassment or abuse and ensure the welfare of all participants; - Ensure that venues, apparatus and equipment for Triathlon (swimming, running, cycling) activities are safe; - Ensure the development of Triathlon is pursued through appropriate physical and psychological preparation and progressive skill development; - Put in place suitable first aid support and emergency procedures; - Exercise reasonable care at all times. - 3.3.
-TSA members and affiliated clubs providing Triathlon activities must ensure that safeguarding policies and procedures are in place and implemented as part of their duty of care.
-All TSA members and affiliated clubs must abide by the TSA Safeguarding Policies & Procedures and clubs are required to submit a copy of their Safeguarding Policy to the TSA as part of the annual registration process.
+In order to fulfil their 'duty of care', TSA members and affiliated clubs providing coaching activities must: - Take steps to keep participants safe from harassment or abuse and ensure the welfare of all participants; - Ensure that venues, apparatus and equipment for Triathlon (swimming, running, cycling) activities are safe; - Ensure the development of Triathlon is pursued through appropriate physical and psychological preparation and progressive skill development; - Put in place suitable first aid support and emergency procedures; - Exercise reasonable care at all times. - 3.3.
+TSA members providing Triathlon activities must ensure that safeguarding policies and procedures are in place and implemented as part of their duty of care.

+All TSA members must abide by the TSA Safeguarding Policies and Procedures.